Guantanamo inmate sent to home country in Biden policy shift

 Nasser, also known as Abdul Latif Nasser, arrived Monday in Morocco, where police took him into custody and said they would investigate him on suspicion of committing terrorist acts — even though he was never charged while in Guantánamo.

-The State Department said in a statement the Biden administration would continue “a deliberate and thorough process” to reducing the detainee population at Guantánamo "while also safeguarding the security of the United States and its allies.”
+The State Department said in a statement that President Joe Biden's administration would continue “a deliberate and thorough process” to reducing the detainee population at Guantánamo "while also safeguarding the security of the United States and its allies.”
+A senior administration official who insisted on anonymity to discuss internal deliberations told reporters Monday that the Biden administration is engaged in that process with the aim of ultimately closing the Guantánamo Bay facility.

+Of the 39 detainees remaining at Guantánamo, 10 are eligible to be transferred out, 17 are eligible to go through the review process for possible transfer, another 10 are involved in the military commission process used to prosecute detainees and two have been convicted, another senior administration official said.

+The Biden administration didn't address how it would handle the ongoing effort to prosecute five men held at Guantánamo for the Sept.
+11, 2001, terrorist attacks.

 The detention center opened in 2002.
-President George W. Bush’s administration transformed what had been a sleepy Navy outpost on Cuba’s southeastern tip into a place to interrogate and imprison people suspected of links to al-Qaida and the Taliban after the Sept.
-11, 2001, attacks.
+President George W. Bush’s administration transformed what had been a sleepy Navy outpost on Cuba’s southeastern tip into a place to interrogate and imprison people suspected of links to al-Qaida and the Taliban after Sept.
+11.

 The Obama administration, seeking to allay concerns that some of those released had “returned to the fight,” set up a process to ensure those repatriated or resettled in third countries no longer posed a threat.
 It also planned to try some of the men in federal court.